-Posted on November 9, 2017 by Kacy
+Posted on May 27, 2017 by Kacy

 Depression, anxiety, and dementia are three of the most common mental health diagnoses for older adults according to a 2009 study by Flood & Buckwalter published in the “Journal of Gerontological Nursing.”
 Treatment strategies that address these psychological issues in parallel with issues related to substance use disorder (SUD) are recommended to be incorporated in a supportive and non-confrontational setting according to the 2011 findings of Li-Tzy & Blazer published in the “Journal of Aging and Health.”

 An example of this holistic approach to treating co-occurring disorders was noted in “The Canadian Journal of Psychiatry” Cairney et al. (2009) that found practiced physical activity was significantly positively associated with decreased distress in older adults.
-Important to this finding was the conclusion that the physical health benefits of exercise were only part of the equation, as 39 percent of the decrease in distress was associated with mastering a task resulting in improved sense of self-worth.
+Important to this finding was the conclusion that the physical health benefits of exercise were only part of the equation, as 39% of the decrease in distress was associated with mastering a task resulting in improved sense of self-worth.
 For those patients with comorbid depression, cognitive behavioral therapy (CBT), problem-solving therapy (PST), and interpersonal therapy (IPT) are evidence-based practices with a history of effective symptom resolution in the older adult population as noted in “Psychiatric Times” (Arean, 2012).

 The Substance Abuse and Mental Health Services Administration (SAMHSA) also supports an integrated treatment approach for co-occurring disorders (CODs).
 With integrated treatment, SAMHSA indicates that addiction professionals can address mental and substance use conditions at the same time, often lowering costs and creating better outcomes.

-According to the Co-occurring Center for Excellence (COCE) persons with COD unrecognized and untreated COD results in excess morbidity and mortality; unnecessary health and personal expenditures; and frustration for families, intimate relations, and service providers.
+According to the Co-occurring Center for Excellence (COCE) persons with COD unrecognized and untreated, COD results in excess morbidity and mortality; unnecessary health and personal expenditures; and frustration for families, intimate relations, and service providers.
 However, the disabilities and social consequences associated with COD bring those affected in contact with a number of public health, public safety, and social welfare providers.
 These contacts, if handled with sensitivity to COD issues, afford unique opportunities for identification, initial engagement, and linkage to appropriate care systems.

-As previously mentioned, many Baby Boomers and Older adults who arrive for treatment at Origins for substance use disorders present with comorbid psychological/psychiatric issues that often include self-medicating practices or drug induced mental health challenges.
-Dual diagnosis is another term that refers to the presence of a mental disorder with addiction.
+“Dual diagnosis” is another term that refers to the presence of a mental disorder with addiction.
 Recovery is not likely to be successful if the mental disorder is not treated at the same time as the addiction.
 Interactions between alcohol and drugs and mental illness can make either condition worse.

 People with addiction are twice as likely as the general population to suffer from mood and anxiety disorders, and the reverse is also true.
-Sometimes it is not known whether the substance abuse or the mental disorder is the primary issue.
-There are cases where an individual begins to develop the symptoms and signs of a mental illness only after using drugs suggesting that drug abuse caused or exacerbated the mental disorder.
+Sometimes it is not known whether the substance use disorder or the mental disorder is the primary issue.
+There are cases where an individual begins to develop the symptoms and signs of a mental illness only after using drugs suggesting that drug misuse caused or exacerbated the mental disorder.
 For this reason, thorough assessment is critical to the formulation of an individualized treatment plan.

-If you or a loved one is exhibiting signs of substance use disorder with elements of a mental health co-occurring disorder, please contact us at any time to receive more information at Origins: 844-843-8935.
+If you or a loved one is exhibiting signs of substance use disorder with elements of a mental health co-occurring disorder, please contact us at any time to receive more information at Origins: 844-211-9704.